Inside America's youth mental health crisis

 Read more from CBS News and local stations

-CBS News will continue to update this page as we publish more stories around youth mental health in the coming days.
+CBS News will continue to update this page as we publish more stories about youth mental health in the coming days.

 Teens turning to TikTok for mental health advice are self-diagnosing